wildsonbbl/gnnepcsaft/README.md

 # GNN-ePC-SAFT

-Project to use graph neural networks to calculate ePC-SAFT parameters.
+Project to use graph neural networks along with ePC-SAFT to calculate thermodynamic properties.